 Runtime: 118 minutes

 A person doesn’t truly love Monty Python unless they love Life of Brian.
 Well, and Flying Circus.
 There’s much more to Monty Python than Holy Grail.
 While Grail is the better-known film, Life of Brian is more ambitious, cynical, and downright crazier for a very simple reason: It parodies Jesus Christ rather than King Arthur.
 Well, Christ’s neighbor, Brian Cohen, played by Graham Chapman.
-The film follows a case of mistaken identity as Brian is treated as prophet, blasphemer, and enemy of the state in a series of events meant to skewer the Bible.
+The film follows a case of mistaken identity as Brian is treated as a prophet, blasphemer, and enemy of the state in a series of events meant to skewer the Bible.
 It was, needless to say, not popular with the Church upon its release, but it’s still darn funny and encourages everyone to “Always Look On the Bright Side of Life.”

 Rotten Tomatoes: 95%